KnowledgeBoat Logo

 (c) Glass slides are placed over the dry cobalt chloride papers so as to retain the strips in their position.

-(d) The cobalt chloride paper on the ventral surface will turn less pink or turns pink in a much longer time while the one on the dorsal surface will turn more pink.
-This occurs because the dorsal surface has more number of stomata as compared to the ventral surface.
-As a result, the rate of transpiration is more on the dorsal side than on the ventral side of a dicot leaf.
+(d) The cobalt chloride paper on the dorsal side (upper surface) will turn less pink or turns pink in a much longer time while the one on the ventral side (lower surface) will turn more pink.
+This occurs because the ventral surface has more number of stomata as compared to the dorsal surface.
+As a result, the rate of transpiration is more on the ventral side than on the dorsal side of a dicot leaf.

 Answered By